benjamin-swain/nn_data_plugin/README.md

 After running BakkesMod.exe, download nn_data_plugin.dll from this github repo and place it in the folder `...\bakkesmod\plugins\`

-Open plugins.cfg located at `...\bakkesmod\cfg\plugins.cfg` in a text editor, add the following line at the bottom:
+Open plugins.cfg located at `...\bakkesmod\cfg\plugins.cfg` in a text editor and add the following line at the bottom:

 ```
 nn_data_plugin